luapower/ringbuffer/ringbuffer.md

 For both kinds of buffers:

-  * elements can be added/removed at both ends of the buffer.
+  * elements can be added/removed at both ends of the buffer (LIFO/FIFO).
   * the buffer can be fixed-size or auto-growing.
   * can work with an external, pre-allocated buffer.